hani86400/grep_list/README.md

-# my_grep: grep from list of patterns
+# grep_list: grep from list of patterns

 ### Method_1: commands